sanskarpaul72-wq/Soap-Note-Generator/README.md

 | GPU | NVIDIA A100 or H100 (multiple units may be required) |
 | VRAM | Minimum 80GB (or more, depending on system overhead) |
 | CPU RAM | At least 128GB recommended |
-Attempting to run this application on consumer-grade hardware or environments without dedicated high-VRAM GPUs will result in initialization failure due to insufficient memory.

 🚀 Getting Started
 Prerequisites
  * Python 3.8+